-If you soil is compacted or has been baked hard in the sun then you should spread some mulch over your rose bed to improve the soil structure and ease compaction.
+If your soil is compacted or has been baked hard in the sun then you should spread some mulch over your rose bed to improve the soil structure and ease compaction.

 How Much Water Your Rose Needs

-Potted roses also need 2-4 gallons every time your do the watering.
+Potted roses also need 2-4 gallons every time you do the watering.
 Potted roses have less soil to draw up water from and potentially do not benefit as much from rainfall.
-Also pots can heat up in the sun which will increase evaporation from the soil and dry out the rose so you need to test the soil moisture of potted roses more regularly.
+Also, pots can heat up in the sun which will increase evaporation from the soil and dry out the rose so you need to test the soil moisture of potted roses more regularly.

-If you have a many roses in your garden then a hose with a spray attachment will save a lot of labour.
-Use a spray setting rather then a jet as you need to water roses slowly to make sure the moisture sinks in rather then runs off the surface and jets can blast away the soil around the rose.
+If you have many roses in your garden then a hose with a spray attachment will save a lot of labour.
+Use a spray setting rather than a jet as you need to water roses slowly to make sure the moisture sinks in rather than runs off the surface and jets can blast away the soil around the rose.